Related ToolsVoicenotesOtterFirefliesRiversideTodoist

 This post contains affiliate links.
 I may earn a commission if you purchase through these links, at no extra cost to you.

-Voice-to-text technology has evolved dramatically.
-Where dictation software once required training periods and struggled with accents, modern AI transcription tools now achieve 95%+ accuracy out of the box, support 100+ languages, and cost a fraction of human transcription services.
+Modern AI transcription tools achieve 95%+ accuracy out of the box, support 100+ languages, and cost a fraction of human transcription.
+This guide covers accuracy, pricing, privacy, and workflow-specific recommendations.

 ToolBest ForLanguagesStarting PriceRating

-Modern AI voice-to-text tools use automatic speech recognition (ASR) models trained on millions of hours of audio.
-The technology has three core components:
+AI voice-to-text tools convert speech to text using automatic speech recognition (ASR) models trained on millions of hours of audio, evaluated here on accuracy, pricing, privacy, and workflow fit.
+These tools use automatic speech recognition (ASR) models built from three core components:

 Fireflies.ai - Best for Multi-Platform Podcast Production